CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 4. Deploy a PR that enables hibernate validation.

 With this standard practice there is no requirement for forward-compatibility but backward-compatibility is a requirement.
-Except in rare cases, backward-compatible migrations are strongly preferred and can be used for all changes that commonly occur.
+Through decomposition of migrations, backward-compatible migrations can be used for most changes that commonly occur so we accept this as a general requirement for BFD migrations.

 When followed correctly, the four-step process above provides a safe way of performing backward-compatible migrations.
 However, the need for four PRs for a single database migration increases the effort to develop and deploy the change significantly.
 Having more PRs also complicates the review process and results in a single logical change being fragmented into multiple commits.

-This RFC proposes an architectural change to BFD that will allow any backward-compatible migration to be deployed as a single PR using a Jenkins deployment.
+The proposed change of moving Flyway migrations out of the BFD pipeline application will allow any backward-compatible migration to be deployed as a single PR using a Jenkins deployment.

 ### Background on execution time characteristics of migrations

 Execution time of a database migration plays a part in deciding how it will be deployed.
-Three categorizations exist:
+We will consider three
+categorizations:
 * Short-running (often seconds, but arbitrarily anything less than one hour)
 * Long-running asynchronous (run time is hours or days but can be run in the background by the DB server)
 * Long-running synchronous (run time is hours or days and cannot be run in the background)